dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 623. Add One Row to Tree.md

 * If no, we push both the left and the right child Node(value+depth) of the current node onto the $stack$.

-Continue the popping and pushing process till the stackstack becomes empty.
+Continue the popping and pushing process till the $stack$ becomes empty.

 Look at the animation below for a better understanding.